The Story of Implementing Knowledge Base Search by Connecting Vertex AI RAG Engine to Google Chat Bot

 Peak (maximum 1-minute average) ~1011 MiB 98.8%

-Why It Becomes a Silent Failure
+Why This Becomes a Silent Failure

-This bot processes requests in a background thread and returns {} as the HTTP response immediately.
-When an instance is killed by OOM, the background thread disappears with it, but from Google Chat's perspective, the HTTP request succeeded (200 OK), so no error like "app is not responding" is displayed.
-Users receive no notification; the answer simply doesn't come back.
+This bot processes requests in background threads and immediately returns {} as the HTTP response.
+When an instance is killed by OOM, the background thread disappears with it, but from Google Chat's perspective, the HTTP request succeeded (200 OK), so no error like "the app is not responding" is displayed.
+The user receives no notification whatsoever — the answer simply never comes back.

 Thinking About Memory Sizing